el634dev/react-ts-tailwind/README.md

 # React-TS-Tailwind Boilerplate
-> A free to use boilerplate
+> A React, TypeScript and Tailwind CSS boilerplate project that can be used for projects

 ## Table of Contents
 * [General Info](#general-information)